Skip to main content

 Viewing submitted applications

-Applications from your Access Volcanic careers website appear in the Applicants widget.
+Applications from your careers website appear in the Applicants widget.

 1. Open the Recruitment Dashboard.